Garden-AI/garden/docs/user_guide/tutorial.md

 ```

 Best practice is to pin exact versions of your dependencies wherever possible, but this is especially important for the library used to train the model and/or originally save the model weights (`scikit-learn==1.3.0` and `joblib==1.3.2` in this case).

+> [!NOTE] Note
+> Doing `%pip install`s in the notebook is often very helpful for interactively experimenting with packages while coding.
+But once you've figured out all the packages and versions you need, we recommend pulling them out into a `requirements` file that you can pass to Garden with the `--requirements` flag.

 Next, we fill out the citation metadata for our `Entrypoint`:
 ```ipython